ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ---
 layout: lab
 num: lab02
-ready: true
+ready: false
 desc: "Next steps with github, Python functions, testing"
-assigned: 2017-08-11 09:30:00.00-7
+assigned: 2018-08-11 09:30:00.00-7
-due: 2017-08-15 17:00:00.00-7
+due: 2018-08-15 17:00:00.00-7
 ---

 If you find typos or problems with the lab instructions, please report them on Piazza.
-Please note that unit test will be covered on Monday 8/14 so you can leave the unit test part to Monday.
 But you can work on other part of this lab at this time.

 # Overview

-The main purpose of this lab is to practice, as  pair, a few skills involving Python, Unix, and github.
+The main purpose of this lab is to practice, as pairs, a few skills involving Python, Unix, and github.

 # More specific Learning Objectives

 The most important thing we want you to get out of this lab is the ability to
-* create a solution to a Python problem for which there are test cases
+* create a solution to a Python problem
-* iterate until the test cases pass
+* iterate until your solution produces the correct behavior on a wide as possible range on inputs
 * keep every step of that development process in a github repo